Was Leni Riefenstahl a War Criminal?

 Muller's full-length documentary consists of a compilation of in-depth interviews with Leni Riefenstahl where the subject projects herself as a victim of the Third Reich.
 It must be remembered that Riefenstahl spent most of her life engaged in creating films and was herself an accomplished actress who spent a long career portraying various characters, especially outcasts and heroines.
 She began her career on the stage and stated in the documentary that becoming a star was “intoxicating.”
 It can be inferred from her words that she achieved a euphoric feeling upon receiving widespread adulation from the general public.
 How then must she have felt when she discovered that Adolph Hitler also admired her artistic talents and physical strength?

 Riefenstahl had done her own physical work in the Alpine films she made with Arnold Fanck in the 1920s.
 When she directed her own mountain film in 1932, The Blue Light, she maintained the theme of mountaintops as being a mystical goal with the villagers below being the dispensable mass populace.
 The mountains not only represented majestic beauty, but were also seen as powerful and dangerous.
 As an artist, Riefenstahl was acutely aware of how to juxtapose the supremacy of the mountains and Adolph Hitler in her infamous 1935 production, Triumph of the Will.
 By employing certain camera angles and specific lighting techniques, the director enhanced the image of Hitler and made him comparable to the perception of a mountain; powerful, mystical, and dangerous.
-Her movies prior to this Nazi propaganda film were made to satisfy her artistic talents and her audience's ideas of fantasy, whereas in Triumph, she catered to Hitler's fantasy and played a part in his mythical existence.
+Her movies prior to this propaganda film were made to satisfy her artistic talents and her audience's ideas of fantasy, whereas in Triumph, she catered to Hitler's fantasy and played a part in his mythical existence.

 In Eva Braun, Hitler had a mistress with a loyal heart and who practiced blind obedience.
 In Riefenstahl, he had identified his ideal German woman.
 In her acting career, she played characters who were brave and heroic and usually of the peasant class.
 Hitler admired her traits and talents, something of which Riefenstahl was aware.
 She exploited her role as the dominant woman in Hitler's life in order to gain carte blanche of her Party funded projects, much to the consternation of Joseph Goebbels.
-The head of the Propaganda Ministry was politically aware, intelligent, capable, and fiercely loyal.
+As head of the Propaganda Ministry, she was politically aware, intelligent, capable, and fiercely loyal.
 Tension began to grow between Goebbels and Riefenstahl as the competition for the Fuhrer's attention escalated.
-Riefenstahl emerged triumphant and began to garner coveted directorial tasks away from Goebbels, thus furthering her career as a film maker and Nazi propagandist.
+Riefenstahl emerged triumphant and began to garner coveted directorial tasks away from Goebbels, thus furthering her career as a film maker and propagandist.
 A chief component of Riefenstahl's success with Hitler was the way in which she projected German women.

 In her masterpiece, Triumph of the will, women are depicted in only two ways; as smiling peasants in parades and as adoring fans of the Fuhrer.
 The women shown in the crowds are smiling with delight, cheering in ecstasy, and even holding handkerchiefs to their faces to wipe away tears of exhilaration.
 There were no scenes of women working or participating in any political events.
-Not coincidentally, in her later book of photographic work, The Last of the Nuba, involving an African tribe in Sudan, Riefenstahl again depicts the males as warriors and physically perfect while the women watch from the sidelines and wait only to be chosen as a wife by one of the virile men in order to bear his child.
-Although African, they were of pure ancestry, strong, and non-materialistic; all qualities for which the Nazi’s longed.
+Not coincidentally, in her later book of photographic work, The Last of the Nuba involving an African tribe in Sudan, Riefenstahl again depicts the males as warriors and physically perfect while the women watch from the sidelines and wait only to be chosen as a wife by one of the virile men in order to bear his child.
+Although African, they were of pure ancestry, strong, and non-materialistic; all qualities for which the Hitler longed.

 A self-possessed artist, Riefenstahl remained intentionally ignorant to the realities taking place in her environment when such realities interfered with her ambitions.
-She was filming in the Swiss Alps in 1933 when the Nazi book burnings took place but was immediately informed of the events upon her return to Germany.
+She was filming in the Swiss Alps in 1933 when the book burnings took place but was immediately informed of the events upon her return to Germany.
 In Muller's documentary, she admits to confronting Hitler and supposedly admonishing him for sanctioning the destruction.
 She continues by describing the details of being escorted out of his Austrian home after he became enraged with her for raising the issue.
 As an intelligent woman, it must have been apparent to Riefenstahl that something was dreadfully wrong with Germany's new regime yet she chose to ignore the incident and never again disagreed with the Fuhrer on any social or political issues.
 When she discovered friends emigrating from Germany and Jewish shops were being closed and boycotted, she chose to ignore the reality and scope of what was transpiring in order to maintain her place in the Party and Hitler's circle.

 On June 30, 1934 the event called the Night of the Long Knives took place wherein the SA was purged and its leader, Ernst Rohm was assassinated.
 Hitler sanctioned Rohm's murder yet Riefenstahl never questioned him as to Rohm's fate.
 By 1934 little was done within the Third Reich without the Fuhrer's authorization, a fact with which Riefenstahl was aware.
 Why then did she continue a relationship with a man she knew to be a killer?
 Either she did not care that Hitler was a murderer of she did not care that Rohm was murdered.
 By not questioning anyone as to Rohm's whereabouts, she was able to remain blissfully ignorant and maintain deniability.